idrisskacou/idrisskacou/README.md

 --->
 # Welcome to my GITHUB Repository

-Foobar is a Python library for dealing with word pluralization.
 - 👋 Hi, I’m @idrisskacou
 - 👀 I’m Computer Science Major
 - 🌱 I’m currently know Java, C++, C#, C and Python
 - 💞️ I’m looking to collaborate on that is fun
 - 📫 Reach me on my linkedin

-## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.

 ## Contributing